chaoskagami/scangrab/docs/ADDING_MODULES.md

  * s_login $userfield $passfield $user $pass $url $extra Logs into a site $url, putting $user and $pass into named fields $userfield and $passfield, respectively.
-    Anything specified in extra will be added to the POST.
-Useful for getting around bot filters.
+    Anything specified in extra will be added to the POST, which is useful for getting around bot filters.

  * fetch $url $dest
     Fetches a webpage/image/anything from $url to $dest.
 If $dest is not supplied,